dbeck/dbeck.github.io/_posts/2016-03-29-My-First-Steps-In-Rust.markdown

 }
 ```

 I can't remember how I arrived to this solution since I made so many desperate attempts to fix it.
 When it worked, it clicked in perfectly.
 I don't need to *instantiate* the type, what I need is to give information to the compiler about the type.
 So I need to restrict type `T`, so the trait implementation only accepts types that actually implement the Debug trait.
-So the compiler was unhappy because of the *possibility* to pass types that doesn't implement the Debug protocol and not what it was telling me: that I did pass a type that doesn't.
+So the compiler was unhappy because of the *possibility* to pass types that doesn't implement the Debug trait and not what it was telling me: that I did pass a type that doesn't.

 This makes sense and I like the way it is.
 Actually, I even prefer the Rust's way of generics compared to C++ templates.
 I am very positive about my next steps in Rust despite the unhelpful and misleading error messages, because I think once I understand how it works, I can reason about the code no matter what the compiler is complaining about.